 The addiction motivation myths suggest readiness will emerge naturally, but these readiness misconceptions ignore how extended waiting actively frustrates basic psychological needs.
 Students experiencing this pattern feel increased pressure, inadequacy, and exclusion, leading to deeper withdrawal rather than recovery initiation.
 This need frustration depletes energy, shifts motivation toward controlled forms, and can ultimately lead to complete amotivation and dropout from treatment or school.
 Research shows that confidence in abilities significantly shapes whether individuals perceive challenging messages as motivating opportunities or overwhelming threats.

 Behavioral activation through structured treatment engagement proves more effective than waiting.
-You’re not overriding free will by intervening, you’re responding to impaired motivation systems that addiction has disrupted.
-Behavioral activation through structured treatment engagement proves more effective than waiting.
-You’re not overriding free will by intervening, you’re responding to impaired motivation systems that addiction has disrupted, a distinction central to understanding intervention vs treatment as complementary steps rather than competing approaches.
+Intervening is not overriding free will; it is responding to impaired motivation systems that addiction has disrupted, a distinction central to understanding intervention vs treatment as complementary steps rather than competing approaches.

 How MI Group Interventions Outperform Passive Approaches